+It is not mandatory to gain maintenance experience in a Part-145 organisation.
 According to the AMC 66.A.30(a)(4), aircraft maintenance experience gained within different types of maintenance organisations (under Part-145, M.A.
 Subpart F, FAR-145, etc.) or under the supervision of independent certifying staff may be accepted by the competent authorities.
 This means that the aircraft maintenance experience may be accepted by the competent authority when such maintenance is performed in a maintenance organisation which does not necessarily hold an EASA Part-145 approval.
-However, it is on the competent authority to evaluate whether this experience is acceptable.